 Bet you didn’t know that the famous and popular Sossusvlei is actually a clay pan?
 And that when it rains, the Dead Vlei (wetland) and its ancient camel thorn trees are transformed into a lake?
-Sossusvlei means ‘the gathering place of water’ in the local Nama language.
+Sossusvlei means ‘the gathering place of water’ or ‘dead-end marsh in the local Nama language.
 The Tsauchab River stopped flowing when it met these dunes years ago.

 Be prepared when you come to Sossusvlei – camera in hand.
 This unique phenomenon offers mind-boggling beauty and dune climbing challenges for all.
 Watch the best sunrise or sunset that you have ever imagined possible.
 Capture on film the shy Springbok, black and white Oryx, ostriches and Cape Fox that have made it their home.

 These mountains of sand were shifted constantly by the winds over millions of years and today they are still evolving.
 You will be entranced when you see them for the first time.
 Combine this trip with nearby attractions Sesriem, Dune 45, Sesriem Canyon and the entire Namib-Naukluft Park.
 Go hot air ballooning, take scenic air flights or sunset game drives.
 Nature walks, hiking trips and horseback trails take you deeper into the Sossusvlei.